Date of Publishing: February 4, 2020

 Oregon was the first state to require bereavement leave for employees.

-Restaurants with 25+ employees must provide up to two weeks of bereavement leave to employees who lose a spouse, child, grandchild, parent, grandparent, or same-sex domestic partner.
+Restaurants with 25+ employees must provide up to two weeks of bereavement leave to employees who lose a spouse, domestic partner, or family member.
 The time may be used to plan or attend a funeral, or to simply grieve.
 However, the time off must be taken within 60 days of the family member’s passing.

 Oregon Fair Work Week Act Overview